chinapedia/wikipedia.abstract.en/Page/Space_elevator.md

 Cable

-Kohlenstoffnanoroehre_Animation.gif are one of the candidates for a cable material]] SpaceElevatorAnchor.jpg.]]
+are one of the candidates for a cable material]] .]]
 A space elevator cable would need to carry its own weight as well as the additional weight of climbers.
 The required strength of the cable would vary along its length.
 This is because at various points it would have to carry the weight of the cable below, or provide a downward force to retain the cable and counterweight above.
 Maximum tension on a space elevator cable would be at geosynchronous altitude so the cable would have to be thickest there and taper carefully as it approaches Earth.
 Any potential cable design may be characterized by the taper factor – the ratio between the cable's radius at geosynchronous altitude and at the Earth's surface.[51]

 The cable would need to be made of a material with a large tensile strength/density ratio.
 For example, the Edwards space elevator design assumes a cable material with a tensile strength of at least 100 gigapascals.[52]
 Since Edwards consistently assumed the density of his carbon nanotube cable to be 1300 kg/m^3,[53] that implies a specific strength of 77 megapascal/(kg/m^3).
 This value takes into consideration the entire weight of the space elevator.
 An untapered space elevator cable would need a material capable of sustaining a length of of its own weight _at sea level_ to reach a geostationary altitude of without yielding.[54]
 Therefore, a material with very high strength and lightness is needed.